 \section{Introduction}

 \IEEEPARstart{R}{ecent} studies show that deep learning models are vulnerable to backdoor attacks \cite{GuLDG19, abs-1712-05526, BarniKT19}.
-Adversaries can embed the backdoor into deep learning model by modifying the architectures or parameters of the model, or injecting backdoor instance in the training set to embed the backdoor \cite{GuLDG19, abs-1712-05526, BarniKT19}.
-For a backdoored model, it will behaves normally for the benign input images, but it will output the target label for the input image carrying the trigger.
+Adversaries can embed the backdoor into deep learning model by modifying the architectures or parameters of the model, or injecting backdoor instances in the training set to embed the backdoor during training \cite{GuLDG19, abs-1712-05526, BarniKT19}.
+The backdoored model will behave normally for the benign inputs, but it will output the target label for the input image carrying the trigger.

 Many defenses against backdoor attacks have been proposed.
-However, the existing defense works require high computational resources \cite{abs-2007-14433, abs-1910-03137, KolouriSPH20}, a large number of clean images to retrain the model \cite{LiuXS17}, or backdoor attack information such as trigger size \cite{abs-1910-03137, QiaoYL19}.
-In practice, these requirements are difficult to be satisfied, which makes these defense methods infeasible in real-world scenarios.
+However, the existing defense works require high computational overhead \cite{abs-2007-14433, abs-1910-03137, KolouriSPH20}, a large number of clean images to retrain the model \cite{LiuXS17}, or backdoor attack information such as the trigger size \cite{abs-1910-03137, QiaoYL19}.
+In practice, these requirements are difficult to be satisfied.

-In this paper, we propose a novel backdoor detection method based on adversarial examples, which only requires low computational resources.
+In this paper, we propose a novel backdoor detection method based on adversarial examples, which only requires low computational overhead.
 The proposed method can be applied in both the training stage and the inference stage.
 In the training stage, the proposed method can detect and remove the backdoor instances in the training dataset.
 In the inference stage, the proposed method can determine whether an input image contains a trigger.
 Specifically, the proposed method works as follows.
 First, the adversarial perturbation is generated based on the untrusted model with a small set of clean images.
-Second, for an image (training image in the training stage, or input image in the inference stage), the adversarial perturbation will be added on it.
-If the prediction of the model on the perturbed image is inconsistent with the one on the unperturbed image, the image is considered to be a clean image.
+Second, for an image (training image in the training stage or input image in the inference stage), the adversarial perturbation will be added on it.
+If the prediction of the model on the perturbed image is inconsistent with that on the unperturbed image, the image is considered to be a clean image.
 Otherwise, the image is considered to be a backdoor instance, which also implies that the model is backdoored and the predicted label of the image is the target label.

 The contributions of this paper are summarized as follows: \begin{itemize}